How To Increase Your Overall Self-Esteem Or Self-Confidence

 Harmless, but have diminishing returns if you do them too often

-- Taking time to remind yourself of your positive traits and accomplishments
+- Taking time to remind yourself of your strengths and accomplishments

 - Positive affirmations